Welcome to WEB UPDATE

 The lightfastness and handling tests were done on Arches 140lbs cold pressed paper.
 The lightfastness samples were divided into two.
 One half of each was stored between acid free paper in a drawer and the other half was exposed to sunlight.
 The samples were displayed under identical conditions and the Blue Wool strips [BELOW] that fade progressively, were used to measure the amount of sunlight to which all the samples were exposed to ensure uniformity.
 You will notice that the seventh band is just starting to fade indicating that the samples have been exposed to a great deal of sunlight- the equivalent of a few hundred years had they been exposed to indirect light and protected by glass in a home.

-THE BRANDS AND PAINTS
+SAMPLING OF THE NEW BRANDS AND PAINTS

 MaimeriBlu 15ml tubes: 72 paints .